Hembitec/TubeInsight/roadmap.md

 **Tasks**:
 1. Design interactive results page with video preview and sections for:
-**Summaries**
+**Summaries section**
-Executive Summary
+Executive Summary section
-Text Summary
+Text Summary section
-Key Takeaways
+Key Takeaways section (atlest 7)
-Bullet Points
+Bullet Points section (atlest 7)
-**Educational Content**
+**Educational Content section**
-Quiz
+Quiz section (that lets user choose options and its atleast 6 and after the user has picked the all the options it will show the correct answer and what they get )
-Flash Cards
+Flash Cards that can be swiped (atlest 5)
-Study Notes
+Study Notes section (atlest 7)
-Terminologies
+Terminologies section
-**Research Analysis**
+**Research Analysis section with metrics**
-Research Gaps
+Research Gaps section
-Research Quality
+Research Quality section
-Further Research
+Further Research section
-Bias Analysis
+Bias Analysis section
 2. Add functionality to download results as a PDF.
 3. Include navigation back to the dashboard.